So, are you on regular Pepsi consumption? Do you think it can lead to problems? Are you concerned about the Nutritional Content of Pepsi?

 Diet Pepsi contains no fat, carbohydrate, protein, and calories.
 It contains caramel color, carbonated water, phosphoric acid, aspartame, caffeine, potassium benzoate (used for preserving the freshness).
 It also contains natural flavoring agents.

 This is an artificial sweetener.
 It is around 200 times sweeter than sugar.
 This is primarily used in Diet Pepsi in place of sugar.
 This lowers the calories in the beverage.
 Its amount is 118mg per 8 ounces serving of Diet Coke.
 There are rumors that aspartame causes cancer and other serious health problems.

 Expert agencies in the United States and elsewhere that have evaluated aspartame have found it safe for use.

 The Food and Drug Administration (FDA) regulates the use of aspartame and other artificial sweeteners in the United States.
 In 2007, the FDA stated:

-Considering results from the large number of studies on aspartame’s safety, including five previously conducted negative chronic carcinogenicity studies, a recently reported large epidemiology study with negative associations between the use of aspartame and the occurrence of tumors, and negative findings from a series of three transgenic mouse assays, FDA finds no reason to alter its previous conclusion that aspartame is safe as a general purpose sweetener in food.
+Considering results from a large number of studies on aspartame’s safety, including five previously conducted negative chronic carcinogenicity studies, a recently reported large epidemiology study with negative associations between the use of aspartame and the occurrence of tumors, and negative findings from a series of three transgenic mouse assays, FDA finds no reason to alter its previous conclusion that aspartame is safe as a general-purpose sweetener in food.